 Signet Library Wedding | Summer 2019

-A trip to the capital in September for Anna and Norman’s wedding.
+I was excited for my trip to our capital city in September 2019 for Anna and Norman’s Signet Library Wedding.
+As far as venues go this is a beezer!
 The Signet Library just oozes class and the attention to detail within the building is amazing!

-The Library is so tranquil especially given the fact its bang on the Royal Mile which was absolutely buzzing!
+The Library is so tranquil especially given the fact it’s on the Royal Mile which was absolutely buzzing!
+There was even a feature film being filmed a few yards away.

 I love the smell inside a vintage car!
 Don’t know why!